ympl-protocol/ympl-staking/README.md

-staking and governance contracts will be opensource once live.
+staking and governance contracts will be open source once live.